STEAKISAWAKE/XGI/README.md

 * Removing all the engine stuff I dont need any of that.
 * Removing sdl2
 * Adding glfw3
-* Only keep vulkan stuff and add own math stuff
+* Only keep vulkan stuff

 # XGI : X-TeK Graphics Programming Interface